EthanMacDonald/Rigour_Vibe/README.md

-# 🚀 Hybrid Vibe: Streamlined Rigorous Development 🧪
+# 🚀 Rigour Vibe: Streamlined Rigorous Development 🧪

 **The best of both worlds: Vibe Coding's speed + Spec-Then-Code's reliability**

-Hybrid Vibe combines the streamlined workflow of Vibe Coding PRD with the rigorous testing and verification approach of Spec-Then-Code.
+Rigour Vibe combines the streamlined workflow of Vibe Coding PRD with the rigorous testing and verification approach of Spec-Then-Code.
 This methodology provides a balanced approach for development projects that need both velocity and quality assurance.

 ## 🎯 Philosophy